JoaquinEduardoArreguez/jlidate/schemaExamples.md

 // Description
 {
   "type": "object",
-  "properties": "Object where each property is the schema used to validate that property" }
+  "properties": "Object where each property is the schema used to validate that property", "required":"array with names of required properties, strings" }
 ```